Infrastructure and Non-Residential Facilities

 Living on campus connects you to the full range of opportunities that KNUST has to offer.
 This is one reason why nearly all undergraduate students and more than 50 percent of graduate students live in halls and hostels on campus.
 KNUST boasts of six traditional halls of residence.
-The University Hall (KATANGA) and Unity Hall are all-male residential facilities.
-Africa Hall is an all-female residential facility.
-The three others namely Queen Elizabeth II, Independence and Republic Halls of residence are all mixed-sex halls.
+University, Unity, Africa, Queen Elizabeth II, Independence and Republic Halls of residence are all Mixed-Sex Halls.

 A number of Private Hostels are available around the campus and in Kumasi for students who, as a result of the limited facilities/rooms could not be admitted as resident students.
 Currently, about 60% of the total student population is non-resident.
 There are also Non-Resident Facilities on campus (located near Club 'B' and the Central Classroom Block) where non-resident students could take a rest between lectures and do their own private studies before they leave for their various homes and hostels.

 KNUST and its neighbouring suburbs have amazingly diverse kinds of restaurants serving up selections of local and international cuisine to the university community.
 You'll find plenty of variety and convenience with over 30 dining locations in and around campus.
 If it’s about food, KNUST has more than enough to offer everyone.
 The Dining halls of the six halls of residence offer a variety of dishes and snacks at affordable prices to students.
 Junior Common Room snack bars can also be found in all the halls.
 Most restaurants around campus offer room services to students.
 Your pizza, chips and chicken, banku or jollof rice is just a call away.